SKETCH MODEL: Olin College Creative Residency

 What’s the timeline for the process?

-The Call for Applications closes on December 1.
+The Call for Applications closes at midnight on December 1.
 We’ll conduct phone interviews with finalists in December and January, and we’ll have a decision near the end of January, 2018.
 The official start date for the residency would be August 15, 2018—roughly two weeks before the first day of classes.